 About Scott Postma

-Comments that add value, even if they express disagreement with the topic or the writer, are most welcome.
-However, comments must be:
+Comments that add value are welcome and encouraged, even if they express disagreement with the topic or the writer.
+All comments must be:

 - Relevant to the topic of the article or comment in the thread;

-- Free from gross profanity, sexual harassment, hate, or otherwise pejorative and distasteful language (at moderator’s discretion);
+- Free from gross profanity, or otherwise distasteful language (at moderator’s discretion);

 - Accompanied by a valid first name and email address (all anonymous comments are blocked);